jdereg/groovy-io/README.md

     public Object cloneObject(Object root)
     {
-        return JsonReader.jsonToJava(JsonWriter.objectToJson(root));
+        return JsonReader.jsonToJava(GroovyJsonWriter.objectToJson(root));
     }

 ### Debugging
-Instead of doing `System.out.println()` debugging, call `JsonWriter.objectToJson(obj)` and dump that String out.
+Instead of doing `System.out.println()` debugging, call `GroovyJsonWriter.objectToJson(obj)` and dump that String out.
 It will reveal the object in all it's glory.

 ### Pretty-Printing JSON
-Use `JsonWriter.formatJson()` API to format a passed in JSON string to a nice, human readable format.
-Also, when writing JSON data, use the `JsonWriter.objectToJson(o, args)` API, where args is a `Map` with a key of `JsonWriter.PRETTY_PRINT` and a value of 'true' (`boolean` or `String`).
-When run this way, the JSON written by the `JsonWriter` will be formatted in a nice, human readable format.
+Use `GroovyJsonWriter.formatJson()` API to format a passed in JSON string to a nice, human readable format.
+Also, when writing JSON data, use the `GroovyJsonWriter.objectToJson(o, args)` API, where args is a `Map` with a key of `GroovyJsonWriter.PRETTY_PRINT` and a value of 'true' (`boolean` or `String`).
+When run this way, the JSON written by the `GroovyJsonWriter` will be formatted in a nice, human readable format.

 ### RESTful support
 **groovy-io** can be used as the fundamental data transfer method between a Javascript / JQuery / Ajax client and a web server in a RESTful fashion.
 Used this way, you can create more active sites like Google's GMail, MyOtherDrive online backup, etc.